String Quartets, Op. 76 (Haydn): No. 3 ("Emperor")

 Samuel Adler has singled out this work's second movement as an outstanding example of how to score for string instruments, observing of the movement's final variation:

 This is a wonderful lesson in orchestration, for too often the extremes in the range are wasted too early in a work, and the final buildup is, as a result, anticlimactic.
 The other formal factor to notice is that the entire structure is an accumulation of the elements which have slowly entered the harmonic and contrapuntal scheme in the course of the variations and have become a natural part of the statement [i.e. theme].

+III.
+Menuetto.
+Allegro

+The third movement, in C major and A minor, is a standard minuet and trio.

+IV.
+Finale.
+Presto

+The fourth movement, in C minor and C major, is in sonata form.

 No. 4 ("Sunrise")

 The Quartet No. 63 in B♭ major, Op.
 76, No. 4, is nicknamed Sunrise due to the rising theme over sustained chords that begins the quartet.
-It consists of four movements: